begumayten/EventTicketingSystem/README.md

    - Go to [http://localhost:3000/](http://localhost:3000/) to access the application.

 5. **Logging In:**
-   - Use the usernames and corresponding passwords from the "insert into" statements in your MySQL script for logging in.
+   - Use the usernames and corresponding passwords from the "insert into" statements in MySQL script for logging in.